sciZer0/newdiscoveries/c/README.md

 Importantly, in each of the 4 cases,

-Organism using its resources is pushing an object in a certain direction during 30 seconds with same effort (Force) equal to 196 Newtons, and even when the object is staying motionless while the pushing (Case #2 and Case #4), it cannot be for free --  some resource is being spent on the pushing.
+Organism using its resources is pushing an object in a certain direction during 30 seconds by its Hand with same effort (Force) equal to 196 Newtons, and even when the object is being motionless while the pushing (Case #2 and Case #4), it cannot be for free --  some resource is being spent on the pushing.

 The New Concept of Work is: